-A self-paced online assignment task will be completed between weeks 3 and 11.
-The assignment will use a common theme/example to explore various aspects of the material delivered throughout the course.
-The assignment will help students understand concepts discussed in Module 1 through to 4.
+A self-paced online assessment for each module (module 1+2 for quiz 1 and module 3+4 for quiz 2/total of 2 quizzes) will be completed at weeks 6 and 11.
+The assessment will be comprised of a combination of multiple choice and problem solving questions and use a common theme/example to explore various aspects of the material delivered in each module throughout the course.
+The assessment will help students understand concepts discussed in Module 1 through to 4.
+They will also provide opportunity for students to measure their progress and prepare for the final examination questions.
 The assessment will be completed online via link on student portal.
+15% for each module quiz.